obkim-hello/ggfps/TRAINING_GUIDE.md

 ## 🚀 Training Process

 ### 1. Setup Data Configuration
-1. Click "Create Body Part data.yaml" or select existing file
+1. Prepare your dataset in the required directory structure
-2. Verify class names and paths are correct
+2. Create or select a `data.yaml` file with your class definitions
 3. Ensure training/validation directories exist

 ### 2. Start Training